-A. General.
+- A. General.
 The Probate Rules for Marin County Superior Court set forth local policies and procedures of the Probate Department.
-These rules do not attempt to restate or summarize statutory or case law or estate administration in general.

-B. Contact Information.
-For current contact information, tentative rulings, and the online probate calendars, parties should refer to the Court's website at www.marin.courts.ca.gov.
+These rules do not attempt to restate or summarize statutory or case law or estate administration in general. - B. Contact Information.
+For current contact information, tentative rulings, and the online probate calendars, parties should refer to the Court's website at www.marin.courts.ca.gov

-Clerks' Office can be contacted by: Mail: P.O.
-Box 4988, San Rafael, CA 94913-4988 Email: probate@marin.courts.ca.gov Phone: (415) 444-7040; press 5; press 4
+Clerk of the Probate Court can be contacted by:

+Mail: P.O.
+Box 4988, San Rafael, CA 94913-4988

+Email: probate@marin.courts.ca.gov Phone: (415) 444-7040; press 5; press 4